villhei/elixirtut/elixir_web/app/chapters/05_functions_modules.md

 iex> fact.(5)
 ```

 In the opinion of the author, the recursive anonymous function would be best defined as named function in a module.
 If you really insist on writing a recursive anonymous function, you can wrap it inside a wrapper function that defines a recursive inner function and hides away the nasty implementation and provides a regular call pattern of `fn/1.(args)`.
+These technique of using an lambda-function to handle the recursion is known as the infamous Y-combinator.

 ## Functions as function parameters